top of page

 In the old days, when there was no antiviral treatment, babies born HIV-positive died.
 However, nowadays children and young people can lead healthy lives, and positive women can give birth to healthy babies.

-Jill visits John and Arogya Agam regularly and reports back on these children's progress and the difficulties encountered in making sure that these young people regularly take their treatment.
+Jill visits her brother John at Arogya Agam regularly and reports back on these children's progress and the difficulties encountered in making sure that these young people regularly take their treatment.

 The programme for young people helps them to cope with discrimination and also counsels their carers.

-Once teenagers, many young boys drop their treatment which is dangerous, many families live in isolated areas or move around in order to find work.
+Once they become teenagers, many young boys drop their treatment which is dangerous, many families live in isolated areas or move around in order to find work.

-The project has formed health workers in all the villages in the area who report on problems encountered.
+The project has trained health workers in all the villages in the area, who report on problems encountered.

 Our volunteer told Alagammal, the President of the District Positive Women’s Network, and she took charge: "I shall take care of his treatment".